camlee/power-meter/esp32-viewe/docs/UART_SENSOR.md

 - preserve LCD, buttons, calibration, EEPROM addresses, and existing local energy calculations.

-The current `LOG_READINGS` implementation is not the V1 protocol.
-It transmits too frequently, has no schema or presence metadata, and advances its ring index before printing.
-It should be replaced by a separately scheduled telemetry snapshot, not patched by depending on the current CSV field order.
+The former `LOG_READINGS` implementation was not the V1 protocol: it transmitted too frequently, had no schema or presence metadata, and advanced its ring index before printing.
+It has been replaced by the separately scheduled telemetry snapshot rather than retaining a dependency on the old CSV field order.

 ## Receiver behavior